csggnn/ddpg_tennis/Report.md

 achieve the desired stability.
 Improvement of this technique, with possibly the addition of new agents, is part of Future work.

-#### Solution Configuration
+### Solution Configuration

-My final configuration solving the tennis environment is as follows:
+My final configuration solving the tennis environment in 10975 episodes  is as follows:
  - I start with 2 separate ddpg agents having separate experience buffers and identical configuration but different seed for starting weights and experience sampling. their parameters are as follows:
    - "vanilla" (no twin ddpg, no prioritized experience replay)